Pantoprazole delayed-release tabletsPronunciation

 Treating irritation of the esophagus caused by gastroesophageal reflux disease (GERD).
 It may be used to treat conditions that cause your body to make too much stomach acid (eg, Zollinger-Ellison syndrome).
 It may also be used for other conditions as determined by your doctor.

-Pantoprazole delayed-release tablets is a proton pump inhibitor (PPI).
+Pantoprazole delayed-release tablets are a proton pump inhibitor (PPI).
 It works by decreasing the amount of acid produced in the stomach.

 Do NOT use pantoprazole delayed-release tablets if: